Yahoo Suche Web Suche

 • The Editors of Encyclopaedia Britannica

-2. 14.
-Mai 2024 · Amy Lawrence Lowell (February 9, 1874 – May 12, 1925) was an American poet of the imagist school, which promoted a return to classical values.
+4. 5.
+Sept.
+2024 · Amy Lawrence Lowell (February 9, 1874 – May 12, 1925) was an American poet of the imagist school, which promoted a return to classical values.
 She posthumously won the Pulitzer Prize for Poetry in 1926.
-Life.
-Amy Lowell was born on February 9, 1874, in Boston, Massachusetts, the daughter of Augustus Lowell and Katherine Bigelow Lowell.

-7. 24.
-Mai 2024 · White, Purple, Color of lilac, Your great puffs of flowers.
+7. 20.
+Aug.
+2024 · Lilacs Poem by Amy Lowell.
+Lilacs, False blue, White, Purple, Color of lilac, Your great puffs of flowers.
 Are everywhere in this my New England.
 Among your heart-shaped leaves.
 Orange orioles hop like music -box birds and sing.
 Their little weak soft songs; In the crooks of your branches.
+The bright eyes of song sparrows sitting on spotted eggs.